Menu

 A credit report contains information about your credit history and some personal information.
 This information can be provided by creditors or lenders or taken from public records.

-What is in a Credit Report?
+What Is in a Credit Report?

 Credit reports generally include the following types of information: